 Well actually, if you have to define your style – perhaps it isn’t “style” in the true sense of the word.

 Some people can pull it off with irritating ease.
 Some people lost the plot a long time ago.
+Some people can put together a nice interior design after looking at inspiration like these kitchen and bath designs by ANZZI, they get there in the end but they need help along the way.
 And some people just simply are not on the same inter-styler wavelength; the non-followers who don’t care a fig.

 Which category do you fall into?
 Does it matter?